secdev/scapy/doc/scapy/build_dissect.rst

 The fields are dispatched between three dictionaries:

-- ``fields``: fields whose the value have been explicitely set, like ``pdst`` in TCP (``pdst='42'``)
+- ``fields``: fields whose the value have been explicitly set, like ``pdst`` in TCP (``pdst='42'``)
 - ``overloaded_fields``: overloaded fields
 - ``default_fields``: all the fields with their default value (these fields